 How Much Does It Cost to Visit Kauai Hawaii?

 According to Budget Your Trip, the average per-person daily cost of visiting Kauai is $152.
 That means a week-long trip for two people would set you back around $2,100.

 Ultimately, though, the amount you spend will depend on where you stay and what you do!
-One of the nicest parts of traveling around Kauai is the predominance of budget-friendly activities.
+One of the nicest parts of traveling around Kauai is the predominance of budget-friendly activities and affordable, casual Hawaiian food eateries.
 From hiking on the Na Pali Coast and gawping at huge cascading waterfalls to sunbathing on tropical beaches, you can do an awful lot in Kauai Hawaii without spending a dime on activities.